Bomb-proof bins installed in London before Games

 "There has hardly been any innovation in this space.
 Rubbish bins have just been a box with a hole," Kaveh Memari, CEO of Renew, told Reuters.

-Historically City of London authorities have been reluctant to place rubbish bins in busy areas and near London Underground stations, mainly because of bomb threats from the Irish Republican Army (IRA) guerrilla group.
+Historically City of London authorities have been reluctant to place rubbish bins in busy areas and near London Underground stations, mainly because of bomb threats from the Irish Republican Army IRA.L guerrilla group.

 In recent years, Londoners have also become accustomed to being handed free newspapers and magazines on their way to work, making recycling a greater priority.